scalawithcats/scala-with-cats/src/pages/case-studies/crdt/generalisation.md

 ### Exercise: BoundedSemiLattice Instances

-Implement `BoundedSemiLattice` type class instances for non-negative `Ints` and for `Sets`.
+Implement `BoundedSemiLattice` type class instances for `Ints` and for `Sets`.
+The instance for `Int` will
+technically only hold for non-negative numbers, but you don't need to model non-negativity explicitly in the types.

 <div class="solution">
-It's natural to place the instance in the companion object of `BoundedSemiLattice` so they are in the implicit scope without importing them.
+It's common to place the instances in the companion object of `BoundedSemiLattice` so they are in the implicit scope without importing them.

-Implementing the instance for `Set` is good practice with using implicit methods.
+Implementing the instance for `Set` provides good practice with implicit methods.

 ```tut:book:invisible:reset
 import cats.Monoid